dkarthe/webjeda-blog/_posts/2015-12-15-how-to-add-custom-domain-to-github.md

 And that's about it.
 Do not rush though.
 It will take a while to propagate.
 So grab a cup of coffee.
 Once you are done, hit your URL :)

-Propagation can take a long while and it can be in different speeds in different geolocations.
+Propagation can take a long time and it can be in different speeds in different geolocations.
 So try using a [proxy site](https://www.proxysite.com/){:rel='nofollow'} to see if it has propagated in different countries.
 Try servers from different countries.

 Here is a video demonstration